Vizzuality/cog_worker/docs/_sources/index.rst.txt

 - `rio-cogeo <https://cogeotiff.github.io/rio-cogeo/>`_ Cloud Optimized GeoTIFF (COG) creation and validation plugin for Rasterio.
 (Need to turn your data into COGs?)
 - `titiler <https://developmentseed.org/titiler>`_ - A modern dynamic tile server built on top of FastAPI and Rasterio/GDAL.
 (Need to serve COGs as tiles for a webmap?)
-- `xarray <http://xarray.pydata.org>`_ - N-D labeled arrays and datasets in Python.
-(All your data already in the same projection/scale?)
+- `stackstac <https://stackstac.readthedocs.io/en/latest/index.html>`_ - Easier cloud-native geoprocessing.
+(All your data have the same projection/scale?)

 Dependencies: